 Extras block contains Comment feature that allows you to leave notes and comments in the Flow which will help you to communicate with other Admins right in the Flow and share your knowledge with your colleagues.
 Don't worry, these comments only appear in ManyChat - your customers won't receive these notes in their messages!

 3 - Here you can check whether your Flow is compliant with the new Messenger policy changes starting March 4, 2020.
-Flow Checker will show you messages in the Flow that might not be sent to your subscribers beyond the 24-hour messaging window.
+Flow Checker will show you messages in the Flow that might not be sent to your subscribed contacts beyond the 24-hour messaging window.

 4 - I personally love to see my messages in lines, clean and neat, but what if the Flow you're creating looks too complicated and messy already?
 Here we have the Auto Arrange Steps option - it re-arranges all the steps into a beautiful scheme.